 We’re providing personal care and beauty products to front-line medical workers and hospitals, including hotels providing accommodation for nurses, in-field hospitals and paramedic services across Canada.

-Globally, Unilever – the owner of Dove, will contribute $153 million to help the fight against the pandemic through donations of soap, sanitiser, bleach and food.
-This includes:
+Globally, Unilever – the owner of Dove, contributed $153 million to help the fight against the pandemic through a number of initiatives including:

 - $76 million worth of product donations, including soap, sanitiser, bleach and food, to the COVID Action Platform of the World Economic Forum, who are supporting global health organisations and agencies with their emergency response.

 - In addition to product donations, Unilever adapted its current manufacturing lines to produce sanitiser for use in hospitals, schools and other institutional settings.

 - They also created partnerships and handwashing education programmes, delivered through national health authorities and NGOs, to support local communities and those who are most in need.